spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 {% include toc %}

+{% include
+   warning
-> :warning: Much of the behavior described here depends on looking up execution
-> history in Redis.
-Deleting recent executions from Redis can cause
+   content="Much of the behavior described here depends on looking up execution history in Redis.
+Deleting recent executions from Redis can cause unexpected behavior."
-> unexpected behavior.
+ %}

 Now that you have an idea of [what an artifact is](/reference/artifacts/) in Spinnaker, you need to understand how it's used within pipelines.
 An artifact arrives in a pipeline execution either from an external trigger (for example, a Docker image pushed to registry) or by getting fetched by a stage.
 That artifact is then consumed by downstream stages based on pre-defined behavior.